viamrobotics/docs/docs/services/data/configure-data-query.md

    Where:

-   - `<YOUR-DB-HOSTNAME>` is your organization's assigned MongoDB Atlas instance hostname, as returned from `viam data database hostname` above.
+   - `<YOUR-DB-HOSTNAME>` is your organization's assigned MongoDB Atlas instance hostname (including database name), as returned from `viam data database hostname` above.
    - `<YOUR-DB-USER>` is your organization's database user for that Atlas instance, as returned from `viam data database configure` above.

-1. Once connected, you can run MQL or SQL to query captured data directly.
+1. Once connected, you can run [MQL](https://www.mongodb.com/docs/manual/tutorial/query-documents/) or SQL to query captured data directly.
 For example:

-   - The following MQL query searches the `sensorData` database and `readings` collection, and returns sensor readings from a specific `robot_id` and ultrasonic sensor where the recorded `distance` measurement is greater than `.2` meters:
+   - The following MQL query searches the `sensorData` database and `readings` collection, and returns sensor readings from an ultrasonic sensor on a specific `robot_id` where the recorded `distance` measurement is greater than `.2` meters:

      ```sql {class="line-numbers linkable-line-numbers"}
      AtlasDataFederation sensorData> db.readings.aggregate(